 Oh.
 And all those other kids I have that will be glad for and, I think, need more attention.

 Mr. Hall could never be a grind.
 He wears what David Hicks called the classical schoolmaster’s “wry smile.”
 But he will ask my son to work hard, to maintain his focus, to get through the Greek play or whatever else Goethe tried to get out of.

 I always knew that Charlotte Mason was the ideal preparation for classical scholarship in the late teens and beyond.
-What I didn’t know that I was going to blink one day in 2008 and suddenly it’d be 2018 and we’d be ready for that.
+What I didn’t know was that I was going to blink one day in 2008 and suddenly it’d be 2018 and … it would be time.

 Get the (almost) weekly digest!